 Today, in addition to caring for over 70 children and adults with disabilities, MSC Nicaragua assists women and families living in impoverished areas of Managua through the Christ in the Garbage Ministries (CIGM) program.
 CIGM oversees the distribution of food packages to address the immediate issue of food insecurity and maintains a Resource Center for adult women to learn vocational skills and gain economic independence in the future.

-MSC first established a presence in its fourth country, Zimbabwe, in 2002.
-At that time, the immediate need was to assist local efforts to care for children affected by HIV/AIDS - in other words, young Zimbabweans who had either been orphaned by the disease or were born HIV-positive themselves.
+When MSC first established a presence in its fourth country, Zimbabwe, the immediate need was to assist local efforts to care for children affected by HIV/AIDS - in other words, young Zimbabweans who had either been orphaned by the disease or were born HIV-positive themselves.
 In many instances the residents of our homes fall under both categories.
 Since its inception, MSC Zimbabwe has evolved in collaboration with local need and has developed several programs serving children and families throughout Bulawayo, Zimbabwe's second-largest city.
-MSC Zimbabwe runs three residential care facilities for children with disabilities and those affected by HIV/AIDS, currently providing a home to more than 60 children.
-Additionally, there are four satellite nutrition programs that feed up to 500 children a day, three preschools, and a vocational training center for local youth called Potter's House.
+MSC Zimbabwe runs three residential care facilities for children with disabilities and those affected by HIV/AIDS, currently providing a home to more than 50 children.
+Additionally, there are four satellite nutrition programs that feed up to 600 children a day, two preschools, and a vocational training center for local youth called Potter's House.